-Foundations for Success-FYE 0100
+Foundations for Success-FYE 1102

-In the first semester of enrollment, new part-time and full-time students are required to complete the FYE 0100 Foundations for Success course.
-Re-admitted students who have not yet earned credit in FYE 0100 will also be required to enroll in FYE 0100 in their first semester of enrollment.
-Students who do not pass FYE 0100 must retake it during their next semester(s) of enrollment.
-Students may not withdraw from FYE 0100 unless they withdraw from all classes
+In the first semester of enrollment, new part-time and fulltime students are required to complete the FYE 1102 Foundations for Success course.
+Re-admitted students who have not yet earned credit in FYE 1102 will also be required to enroll in FYE 1102 in their first semester of enrollment.
+Students who do not pass FYE 1102 must retake it during their next semester(s) of enrollment.

-Transient students, transfer students (those students with 30 or more transfer hours who are not required to meet freshman admission standards), joint enrollment students, special students (students with a bachelor's degree), CTDL students, and students auditing their courses are not required to enroll in FYE 0100.
+Transient students, transfer students (those students with 30 or more transfer hours who are not required to meet freshman admission standards), Move on When Ready students, special students (students with a bachelor's degree), certificate students, and students auditing their courses are not required to enroll in FYE 1102.
 Any other exceptions must be documented by the Vice President for Academic and Student Affairs.
-In addition, students not required to enroll in FYE 0100 may elect it.
+In addition, students not required to enroll in FYE 1102 may elect to enroll in the class.

-Students may take an online section of FYE 0100 only if they have exited or exempted ENGL 0099 and READ 0099.
+Students may take an online section of FYE 1102 only if they have exited or exempted ENGL 0999.